-Security Assertion Mark-up Language SAML V2.0, WS-federation, and Shibboleth, etc. In this paper, we presented the limitations of Federated Identity Management based on how it affects the user.
-Finally, we discussed the solutions proposed to mitigate the risk of these limitations.
+In this paper, we discussed the concept of personal identity in a real-world and digital identity as a prelude to the identity management systems.
+The notion of Identity Federation was discussed in this work, we also provided a comparison between FIdM architectures such as liberty alliance, security assertion markup language SAML v2.0, WS-Federation, and Shibboleth, etc. In this paper, we presented the limitations of Federated Identity Management based on how it affects the user.
+Finally, we discussed the solutions proposed in literature to mitigate the risk of these limitations.